-On September 15, 2020 the U.S. Securities and Exchange Commission (“SEC” or “Commission”) issued an order denying the SEC’s Division of Enforcement’s (the “Division”) motion to expedite enforcement proceedings against American CryptoFed DAO LLC (“CryptoFed”) an issuer of digital assets.
-CyrptoFed DAO had previously filed a Form 10 registration statement with the SEC seeking to register two classes of digital assets, the Ducat and Locke tokens, as equity securities under Section 12(g) of the Securities Exchange Act of 1934 (the “Exchange Act”).
+On September 15, 2022 the U.S. Securities and Exchange Commission (“SEC” or “Commission”) issued an order denying the SEC Enforcement Division’s (“Enforcement”) motion to expedite enforcement proceedings against American CryptoFed DAO LLC (“CryptoFed”) an issuer of digital assets.
+CyrptoFed had previously filed a Form 10 registration statement with the SEC seeking to register two classes of digital assets, the Ducat and Locke tokens, as equity securities under Section 12(g) of the Securities Exchange Act of 1934 (the “Exchange Act”).
 The SEC instituted a proceeding under Section 12(j) of the Exchange Act alleging that CryptoFed’s Form 10 registration statement was materially deficient.
 The effect of the 12(j) proceeding was to stay the effectiveness of CryptoFed’s Form 10.

-The Division’s motion sought to expedite the 12(j) proceeding after CryptoFed allegedly “announced its intent to begin distributing the Locke tokens … notwithstanding the Commission’s prior order staying the effectiveness of [CryptoFed’s] Form 10.”
-The Division argued that CryptoFed’s plan to ignore the SEC’s stay order and engage in an unregistered offering of securities made it imperative that the 12(j) proceeding move forward on an expedited basis.
+Enforcement’s motion sought to expedite the 12(j) proceeding after CryptoFed allegedly “announced its intent to begin distributing the Locke tokens … notwithstanding the Commission’s prior order staying the effectiveness of [CryptoFed’s] Form 10.”
+Enforcement argued that CryptoFed’s plan to ignore the SEC’s stay order and engage in an unregistered offering of securities made it imperative that the 12(j) proceeding move forward on an expedited basis.